 The least easiest is what I’ve been doing.
 Take down the water bucket, empty it, scrub the algae out from the bottom, then refill it.
 The problem is, if you don’t get all the algae out, it grows back even quicker.
-Highly recommend you not use bleach or other solvents because they are 1) bad for your chickens, and 2) they can break down the BPA and HDPE free plastic water bucket.
+Highly recommend you not use bleach or other solvents because they are 1) bad for your chickens, 2) bad for you, and 3) they can break down the BPA and HDPE free plastic water bucket.

 The second thing you can do is move the bucket out of the sunlight.
-If you can wrap it in an opaque material, this is even better.
+If you wrap it in an opaque material, this is even better.
 The goal here it to remove all sunlight from hitting the water, although this is easier said than done.
-You can’t keep it in complete darkness because the chickens won’t find it.
 Also don’t put it inside the coop!
 Chickens are slobs and it’ll create a mess.
 This will generate too much humidity, which is really bad for the chickens.

 Our chicken water bucket is still in the sun, but I have not seen any algae growing at the bottom since I started adding the apple cider vinegar.
 You can buy a 16oz bottle for about $7.00 or so on the web, but I’m sure you can find it in your local grocery store as well.
 Remember, you won’t need a lot.
 A little goes a long way and a 16oz bottle should last about a year, but I guess that depends on how many chickens you have (we have six hens).
 The cool thing is, the chickens don’t mind the change in taste and the vinegar helps keep their vent clean.
 Give it a shot!
 It’s a great all organic solution.